rupadana/filament-announce/README.md

-An easy way to shout your exceptional offerings to the potential users 🤑...
-Or some serious pressure to bad employees 😡
+The easiest way to shout announcements in filament!

 ![](https://res.cloudinary.com/rupadana/image/upload/v1706100163/Screenshot_2024-01-24_at_20.14.43_focxhf.png)